 If you drink a fifth on the fourth, you won’t go forth on the fifth…

-The most powerful “Don’t Drive Drunk” advertisement I’ve seen came from Australia.
+The strongest “Don’t Drive Drunk” message that I’ve seen came from Australia and I did actually see it on Facebook.
 It was all over social media about fifteen years ago and became an international campaign as a result.
-Once I’d seen this brilliant Australian ad I thought twice before I got in the driver’s seat after “a few too many” and it was finally the twelve month sober challenge on the Australian web site Hello Sunday Morning that helped me get to the point where I never have “a few too many” period.
+Once I’d seen this brilliant Australian ad I thought twice before I got in the driver’s seat after “a few too many” and it was finally the twelve-month sober challenge on the Australian web site Hello Sunday Morning that helped me get to the point where I never have “a few too many” period.

 The problem with the most effective drunk driving campaigns however, is that they address the consequence of a problem without addressing the problem.
 This ad is a perfect example of that.